-You may be surprised to know that dog bites are the ninth leading cause of unintentional, non-fatal injury to children.
+Dog bites are the ninth leading cause of unintentional, non-fatal injury to children.
 A dog bite can cause injuries which are extremely serious, possibly even life-threatening.
 They can leave scars and cause permanent disfigurement, and can result in a lifetime of pain and suffering.
 Even worse, a dog attack can become fatal.
 If you are the victims of a dog attack, call Los Angeles dog bite attorney Joshua Glotzer.
 We offer a free consultation and only get paid if you win.

 Statistics show that the most vulnerable groups are children and older adults as far as dog bite fatalities are concerned.
 Nearly half of all those who die from dog bites are children, ages thirteen and younger.
-Among adults, 73% of those who are killed from a dog attack are older than 50.
+Among adults, 73% of those who are killed by a dog attack are older than 50.
 Dog bite fatalities are much more likely to occur in women than men, particularly among the elderly.

-More than 350,000 emergency room visits are the result of a dog bite or a dog attack, yet only about a third of one percent of dog bite victims actually receive compensation for their injuries.
 Under California Civil Code § 3342, a dog owner is liable for damages suffered by any person bitten by the owner’s dog while:

 This is true regardless of whether the dog has a history of vicious behavior and whether the owner was aware of that vicious behavior, as some states require.
 The victim is only required to show he or she was bitten by the dog with no provocation—that is, the person was not teasing the dog or being mean to the dog.